yugabyte/yugabyte-db/docs/content/preview/architecture/system-catalog.md

 ## pg_tables

-The `pg_tables` provides essential information about table names, schema names, owner details, and other table attributes.
+The _pg_tables_ view provides essential information about table names, schema names, owner details, and other table attributes.
 This view is valuable for database administrators and developers to inspect and manage tables, including checking table ownership, and permissions, verifying table ownership, and understanding the overall table structure.

 ## pg_views

-The `pg_views` view contains information about the views in the database.
+The _pg_views_ view provides information about view names, associated schemas, view definitions, and view owners.
 It is based on the [pg_class](#pg-class) and [pg_namespace](#pg-namespace) tables.

-The `pg_views` view stores information about view names, associated schemas, view definitions, and view owners, enabling users to query and manage views effectively.
-This can be used to understand the structure and properties of existing views, verify view definitions, ownership details, and analyze view dependencies.
+This can be used to understand the structure and properties of existing views, verify view definitions, and ownership details, and analyze view dependencies.

-## Other tables and views
+## Other tables

 |           Name           | Purpose |
 | -----------------------: | ------- |
 | pg_aggregate             | Stores information about aggregate functions, including their names, owner, and associated transition functions used to compute the aggregates.        |